Best Raspberry Pi 4 Power Supply in 2023

 Other Ways To Power The Raspberry Pi 4

-A power supply is by far the most common way to fuel the Raspberry Pi 4 with enough juice to run, but there are other options out there, one of which may help in a pinch or offer more flexibility and mobility.
+Although not as common, there are other options out there, one of which may help in a pinch or offer more flexibility and mobility.

 These include powering the Raspberry Pi 4 via a USB port on a PC/laptop, power bank, or some USB hubs.
 More adventurous makers use less typical power sources such as solar panels, Lithium Polymer batteries, and Power of Ethernet via special add-on HATs.